github/explore/topics/prestashop/index.md

 url: https://www.prestashop-project.org/
 wikipedia_url: https://en.wikipedia.org/wiki/PrestaShop
 ---
 PrestaShop is a freemium, open source e-commerce platform.
 The software is published under the Open Software License (OSL).
-It is written in the PHP programming language with support for the MySQL database management system.
+It is written in the PHP programming language with support for the MySQL or MariaDB database management system.
 It has a software dependency on the Symfony PHP framework.

 PrestaShop is currently used by 300,000 shops worldwide and is available in 60 different languages.